Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Homemade Apple Pectin

 Whether or not you use commercial pectin is entirely a personal preference.
 I prefer to use apples or homemade apple pectin stock when necessary or to be satisfied with a softer set.
-Apple Pectin Stock is really easy to make, you just chop up apples, including the peels, core, and seeds, and then slowly cook them down in a minimum of water.
-You can then water bath can the pectin stock along with your jams/jelly or freeze it.
+Apple Pectin Stock is really easy to make; you just chop up apples, including the peels, core, and seeds, and then slowly cook them down in a minimum of water.
+You can then water bath the pectin stock along with your jams/jelly or freeze it.
 Easy Peasy!

 I use this apple pectin stock in my Apricot Jam recipe.